reasonwithoutrestraint/site/mkdocs/docs/Summaries/Constructivism/Jay Wallace, Constructivism About Normativity.md

 Expressivism says that deliberations is an activity of imposing discipline on a set of practical attitudes.
 Practical thought is not an illusion because it does not attempt to make claims representing facts independent of the will.
 Rather, it is concerned with determinations of the will.
-Thus, the fact there are no mind-independent normative facts does not justify skepticism about normativity.

-Constructivism agrees with expressivism in the rejection of realism, i.e. the rejection of normative truths that are prior to and independent of those who engage in deliberation about what to do.
+Constructivism agrees with expressivism in the rejection of realism, i.e. normative truths that are prior to and independent of deliberation.
-They also agree that practical thought consists of solving practical problems, rather than identifying the solutions to theoretical questions or describing an independent reality.
+They also agree that practical thought consists of solving practical problems, rather than answering theoretical questions or describing an independent reality.
-Constructivists diverge from expressivists in that constructivists postulate the existence of normative truths that depend on the will of those whom they regulate.
+Constructivists differ in that they posit normative truths, truths which are constructed by the will of agents.
-The normative realm is constructed through our agency.

-Restricted forms of constructivism construct truth in particular normative realms by appealing to other truths in other realms.
+Restricted forms of constructivism construct truth in particular normative realms by appealing to other truths in other realms (e.g. about Justice from Rawls, or Morality from Scanlon)
-For example, contractualist normative theories derive truth for a particular domain (e.g. about Justice from Rawls, or Morality from Scanlon) by appealing to hypothetical choices while persupposing other normative truths, including reasons for action that are grounded in agents' projects, life plans, relationships, aspirations, etc.

 Global forms of constructivism do not help themselves to an existing normative domain.
 The normative principles that govern the will are the principles that are constitutive of the will in the first place.
 E.g. Christine Korsgaard treats normative principles as standards that are constitutive of agency itself.